reed1/restoranto/README.md

 ### How to run

-Ensure you have installed nodejs (node & npm commands are in path)
+Ensure you have nodejs and mongodb installed

     git clone https://github.com/reed1/restoranto.git
     cd restoranto